-- 1. KNOW YOUR POWER TOOL.
-Read owner's manual carefully.
-Learn its applications and limitations as well as the specific potential hazards related to this tool. - 2.
-GUARD AGAINST ELECTRICAL SHOCK by preventing body contact with grounded surfaces.
+- KNOW YOUR POWER TOOL Read owner's manual carefully.
+Learn its applications and limitations as well as the specific potential hazards related to this tool. - GUARD AGAINST ELECTRICAL SHOCK BY PREVENTING BODY CONTACT WITH GROUNDED SURFACES.
 For example: Pipes, radiators, ranges, refrigerator enclosures. - 3.
 KEEP GUARDS IN PLACE and in working order. - 4.
 KEEP WORK AREA CLEAN.
-Cluttered areas and benches invite accidents. - 5.
-AVOID DANGEROUS ENVIRONMENT.
+Cluttered areas and benches invite accidents. - AVOID DANGEROUS ENVIRONMENT.
 Don't use power tool in damp or wet locations or expose to rain.
-Keep work area well lit. - 6.
-KEEP CHILDREN AND VISITORS AWAY.
+Keep work area well lit - KEEP CHILDREN AND VISITORS AWAY.
 All visitors should wear safety glasses and be kept a safe distance from work area.
-Do not let visitors contact tool or extension cord. - 7.
-STORE IDLE TOOLS.
-When not in use tools should be stored in a dry and high or locked-up place out of the reach of children. - 8.
+Do not let visitors contact tool or extension cord. - STORE IDLE TOOLS.
+When not in use tools should be stored in a dry, high or locked-up place out of the reach of children. - 8.
 DON'T FORCE TOOL.
-It will do the job better and safer at the rate for which it was designed. - USE RIGHT TOOL.
+It will do the job better and safer at the rate for which it was designed. - 9.
+USE RIGHT TOOL.
 Don't force small tool or attachment to do the job of a heavy duty tool.
-Don't use tool for purpose not intended - for example - A circular saw should never be used for cutting tree limbs or logs. - 10.
+Don't use tool for purpose not intended for example Don't use a circular saw for cutting tree limbs or logs. - 10.
 WEAR PROPER APPAREL.
-Do not wear loose clothing or jewelry that can get caught in tool's moving parts and cause personal injury.
+No loose clothing or jewelry to get caught in moving parts.
 Rubber gloves and non-skid footwear are recommended when working outdoors.
-Wear protective hair covering to contain long hair and keep it from being drawn into nearby air vents.
+Also, wear protective hair covering to contain long hair and keep it from being drawn into air vents. - ALWAYS WEAR SAFETY GLASSES.
+Everyday eyeglasses have only impact-resistant lenses; they are NOT safety glasses. - 12.
+PROTECT YOUR LUNGS.
+Wear a face or dust mask if operation is dusty. - 13.
+PROTECT YOUR HEARING.
+Wear hearing protection during extended periods of operation. - DON'T ABUSE CORD.
+Never carry tool by cord or yank it to disconnect from receptacle.
+Keep cord from heat, oil and sharp edges.